daattali/beautiful-jekyll/course.md

 post: ''

 ---
-_The Simplify Your Life At Home: a course for busy moms_ is a six week interactive course.
+_The Simplify Your Home Life: a course for busy moms_ is a six week interactive course.

 **Closed October 26th.
 Round 2 coming in early 2021.
 Signup below to get on the waitlist.**